Yee-Sing/led/README.md

 ## 🚀 Code Usage
 1. Download and extract the `DTSNN` pretrained model using the link above.
 2. Place the pretrained model in the "./model_zoo/pretrain/SW" directory.
 4. Place the dataset to be tested under the "./data" directory and organize the files according to the corresponding folder hierarchy.
-Notably, for the convenience of metric calculation, please organize the gt reference into H×W×2 format and place it in the corresponding label directory.
+For the convenience of metric calculation, please organize the GT reference into H×W×2 format and place it in the corresponding label directory.
+Notably, if there is no GT reference in your dataset, just replace it with an equal-sized zero matrix.
-5. Run the main_tester.py, and the predicted results will be in the "./results" directory.
+6. Run the main_tester.py, and the predicted results will be in the "./results" directory.

 ## 🔄 Future Updates
 We will be uploading: